-An IP address management (IPAM) solution is the only way to create the security, total visibility, and efficiency your network needs, without the administrative headaches of management-by-spreadsheet.
+Replacing spreadsheets for IP address management (IPAM) is the only way to achieve secure, transparent, and efficient network management.
+Leave the administrative headaches of managing by spreadsheet behind.

-In this post, we’ll delve into the limitations of doing DNS by spreadsheet and when you should abandon the approach.
-And we’ll touch on the benefits of investing in an IPAM enterprise tool.
+In this post, we’ll delve into the limitations of doing DNS by spreadsheet.
+After that, we’ll discuss when you should abandon the approach.
+Finally, we’ll touch on the benefits of investing in an IPAM enterprise tool.

 The perils of your IP address spreadsheet

 There are many examples of why spreadsheets shouldn’t be used to manage complex, technical tasks.
-One retrospective of the top three spreadsheet errors of the decade might make you wince.
+One retrospective of the top spreadsheet errors of the decade might make you wince.
 They include overselling 10,000 seats at the 2012 Olympics in London and overstating the price of Tibco Software by $100 million.

 The trouble with spreadsheets for IPAM in particular

 IP address management is, by definition, a complex and difficult task.
 Why would you use a spreadsheet to handle such a high-risk system on your network?
-Maybe some of these scenarios sound familiar:
+Maybe some of these troubling scenarios sound familiar:

-- A DNS admin fat-fingers a change to a spreadsheet that doesn’t match up to what’s actually reflected in DNS configurations.
+- A DNS admin fat-fingers a change to a spreadsheet.
+And that change doesn’t match up to what’s reflected in DNS configurations.
 Subsequently, the network goes down.

 - Multiple DNS admins in different geographic regions are constantly changing IP address assignments.
-They’re either trying to update the same spreadsheet in real time or are using parallel spreadsheets that don’t interact with one another.
+As a result, they’re trying to update the same spreadsheet at the same time.
+Or they are using parallel spreadsheets that don’t interact with one another.

 - Access control gets sticky.
-Do you open spreadsheets up to non-admins, giving them the ability to change things but without responsibility when something goes wrong?
+Do you open spreadsheets up to non-admins?
+More people would be able to change things but would bear no responsibility when something goes wrong.
 Or do you strictly limit access to a few people, which hinders your ability to do things quickly?

-- You’re doing things at scale, in the cloud, across multiple locations and complicated architectures, and spreadsheets get very difficult to manage.
-They can’t represent intricate systems or show complex information like forwarding rules in an accessible manner.
+- You’re doing things at scale, in the cloud, across multiple locations and complicated architectures.
+Spreadsheets get very difficult to manage.
+They can’t represent intricate systems or show complex information, like forwarding rules, in an accessible manner.